HinodeXRT/xrtpy/README.md

 ## Acknowledgements

-The development of XRTpy has been supported by NASA contract **NNM07AB07C** to the Smithsonian Astrophysical Observatory.
+The development of XRTpy has been supported by NASA contract **NNM07AB07C** and NASA award 80NSSC26K0013 to the Smithsonian Astrophysical Observatory.